-- Law Health and Safety at Work (Jersey) Law, 1989, Article 3 - 42 Employers should ensure that they provide sufficient resources to enable machinery to be used and operated safely.
+- Employers should ensure that they provide sufficient resources to enable machinery to be used and operated safely.
 This may include financial resources to comply with all statutory requirements, regularly assuring the safety of machinery via thorough examinations and ensuring that employees required to carry out works on machinery are trained and competent.
-Failure to make suitable arrangements for assuring safety due to associated costs are no defence in the event of accidents, injuries and near misses. - 43 Employers should give careful consideration to the type of machinery that is to be used for working practices and operations, to ensure it is appropriate for the tasks to be performed.
-This may involve research into the most suitable machinery to be used, via liaison with designers and manufacturers of equipment, to ensure that machinery specification is the most appropriate for work tasks to be performed and in line with the type of environment in which it would be installed.
+Failure to make suitable arrangements for assuring safety due to associated costs is no defence in the event of accidents, injuries and near misses. - Employers should give careful consideration to the type of machinery that is to be used for working practices and operations, ensuring it is appropriate for the tasks to be performed.
+This may involve research into the most suitable machinery to be selected for use, via liaison with designers and manufacturers of equipment, to ensure that machinery specification is the most appropriate for work tasks to be performed and in line with the type of environment in which it would be installed.
 Selecting the wrong equipment for the job in the first instance could lead to safety implications and accidents, and prove to be costly.